fpuentem/stm32-brief-introduction/week-1/slides/slides-week-1.md

 ---

-# Slide 2: How microcontrollers differ from microprocessors
+# How microcontrollers differ from microprocessors
 ## Contrasting Characteristics
 - **Functionality**: Microcontrollers are task-specific; microprocessors are versatile.
 - **Components**: Microcontrollers have CPU, memory, I/O, timers; microprocessors focus on CPU.